Rasagnya-Choppa/BenchOddyssey_TDL/README.md

 - Comment Count
 - Thumbnail_Link etc

-The predicted dataset contains the next 5 features generated as well -
+The following features was used to predict the likes
 - view_count
 - comment_count
 - Sentiment_Scores